 Not long ago, note-taking apps were only for recording plain text and attaching a few files.
 However, with Notion, it’s now easier to make a database of journals, schedules, tasks, and basically any data of value.
 Unlike other writing tools, it offers a blank canvas that users can fully customize and scale with things like

 tables, boards, and links.
 In other words, Notion combines notes, docs, wikis, calendars, excel sheets, and more into one digital workspace.
 We use Notion to provide support for Boxysuite users.

-In many companies, there are always times where employees need to create banners or graphics for presentations, diagramming, or product visualizations.
+In many companies, there are always times when employees need to create banners or graphics for presentations, diagramming, or product visualizations.
 Nevertheless, today, nothing comes close to the popularity and work efficiency that Figma offers as a modern designing tool.
 As such, users can quickly create designs without installing a program (right from the browser), fine-tune shapes, components, or pictures with guides, and collaborate on projects in real-time.
 Above all, the service is free for general use, so one doesn’t have to pay for a subscription if the company doesn’t require the use of the tool.

 Minimize Distractions and Maintain a Quiet Workstation

 Even when working at company offices, distractions can waste time and hinder productivity.
 Currently, at the WFH setup, this problem is even more prevalent and, worse, hard to combat.
 Although this is true, it doesn’t mean it’s impossible to minimize and fight distractions.
 Ideally, such issues are avoidable by using a dedicated room, removing unnecessary things within sight, and putting the phone into silent or do not disturb mode.
 If situations don’t permit, then facing the corner of a room with the least visible items that diverts attention would be an alternative.